sparna-git/Sparnatural/docs/SHACL-based-configuration.md

        <td>
           <div style="width:30px">0..1</div>
        </td>
+       <td class="sp_table_propertyshapes_col_description">Defines the entity in the configuration that is the value of this property.
+References
-       <td class="sp_table_propertyshapes_col_description">References a NodeShape that describes the target entity of the property.
+          a NodeShape that describes the target entity of the property.
           If no sh:class or sh:node is found, then a default behavior is proposed</td>
     </tr>
     <tr>